Demand rose in 2022 as COVID-19 eased and foreigners returned to work. However, import price hikes hit sales.

-The advent of the COVID-19 global pandemic had a very strong negative impact on sales of alcoholic drinks in Bangladesh in 2020.
-In particular, the lockdown that was imposed in the country for several weeks at the peak of the pandemic resulted in significant declines in on-trade sales across all categories.
+The outbreak of the Coronavirus (COVID-19) global pandemic had a very strong negative impact on sales of alcoholic drinks in Bangladesh in 2020.
+In particular, the lockdown imposed in the country for several weeks at the peak of the pandemic resulted in significant declines in on-trade sales across all categories.

 As Bangladesh is a Muslim country, alcohol is not socially accepted and it is not permitted to drink openly.
-However, ongoing industrialisation, urbanisation and opening up to Western cultural trends have resulted in social attitudes gradually changing, especially among younger people.
+However, ongoing industrialisation and urbanisation and a general opening up to Western cultural mores and trends have resulted in social attitudes gradually changing, especially among younger people.

-Since the outbreak of COVID-19, the economy in Bangladesh has been struggling, as seen worldwide.
-As a result, social inequality and the poverty gap has increased since 2021 and more consumers are having to economise and prioritise the most essential products, which alcoholic drinks are not.
+Since the outbreak of COVID-19, the economy in Bangladesh has struggled.
+As a result, social inequality and the poverty gap increased, leading more consumers to economise and prioritise the most essential products, which do not include alcoholic drinks.

 The taxation levied on alcoholic drinks in Bangladesh remains very high.
 The most important alcohol tax is the 350% Supplementary Duty, which is augmented by 15% VAT, 5% regulatory duty, 3% Advance Trade VAT and 5% Advance Income Tax.